Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

   (available as `GRanges` objects)
 * BioPAX files (Level1 and Level2) from the NCI Pathway Interaction Database (available as `biopax` objects)
-* background file for ChEA required for the command line version of ChEA (available as `data.frame` object)
+* Background file for ChEA required for the command line version of ChEA (available as `data.frame` object)
 * GTF files from Ensembl release 76 to 79
   (available as `GRanges` object)